Zoo Run

 - T-shirt sizes are not guaranteed if you register on Race Day.

-- Races include a Timed 5K, a 5K Fun Run and a 1K Fun Run.
+- Races include a 5K (Timed and Untimed) and a 1K Fun Run.

 - The 5K course will close after 1 hour and 15 minutes.
 Runners finishing after the time limit will be pulled off course for safety purposes.